We've independently reviewed this article to make sure it's as accurate as we can make it.

 Your second strategy for fixing a stuck ice maker arm is about as easy as it gets.

 - Press down on the ice maker arm to reset it to a lower position

-That’s all you need to do.
-Don’t press too hard, or you could risk breaking your ice maker arm.
+An ice maker is turned to the OFF position by fully raising the feeler arm.
+So, pushing it down, turns it back to the ON position.
+So that’s all you need to do.
+However, don’t press too hard, or you could risk breaking your ice maker arm.
 This is a great fix when it is just stuck in the upright position and only needs a little pressure to lower it back down.